TheNexusAvenger/Nexus-Git/docs/contributing.md

 <br>3.
 Unit tests are added as needed, and existing tests still pass or are changed as needed.
 <br>4.
 Comments are included.

+Submodules are planned but aren't used yet.
+Nexus Instance and Nexus Plugin Framework are external dependencies and should not be changed.
+Issues with them should be brought up seprately.

 ## Alpha Version Warning
 Nexus Git is currently in Alpha.
 While the project has shipped, it may not be completely viable for production work since major